nirajanDevHub108/Github-Action/README.md

     are defined at the repository level

-- Define which triggers actually start the workflow
+- Defines which triggers actually start the workflow
 - They are composed of one or more jobs

 Jobs